 How to Improve Credit Score?

-- Make timely credit payments every month
+- Make timely credit card payments every month

-- Make sure to use the credit utilization ratio judiciously
+- Use credit utilization ratio wisely